-The Windows 10 upgrade errors is generally accompanied with an error code which you can use it as reference to troubleshoot and fix.
+The Windows 10 upgrade errors are generally accompanied with an error code which you can use it as a reference to troubleshoot and fix.
 When you get errors during the upgrade process, just copy the error message along with the error code.

 The following are the list of common upgrade or installation errors along with solutions to fix problems.

 This is a pretty intriguing error message which does not much more really.
 But to resolve this, do the following.